fabilab/iplotx/docs/source/api/complete_style_specification.md

         # means a semicircle, and numbers above 5 create very large arcs, almost full
         # circles.
 The exact definition of tension for arcs is the tangent of a
         # quarter of the angle spanned by the arc.
+        # Tension is not used if explicit waypoints are set for the edge.
         "tension": float,

         # Tension for self-loops (higher values create more bigger loops).